 - Take the extra steps that show that you have real passion for the school.

 - Passion is shown through action, not just words.

 - Anyone can find any mention specific club names.

 - By identifying and confirming specific ways that you can contribute, you will show your real passion and deep knowledge for the school.

-How will you contribute to our learning community?
+How will you contribute to our school/learning community?

 How will you add value to our MBA program?